 Fill a backpack with enough food and water and you can survive in the wilderness for days-on-end, safe from the hoards of zombies that tend to wander aimlessly around urban areas.

 Because of this, the only element of the game that will always remain unpredictable is the element of player interaction.

 In the DayZ community, a lot of people tend to split players up into two separate groups: “Friendlies” and “Bandits”.

 Friendlies will help you out and team up with you, whereas bandits will murder you in cold blood and steal your hard-earned supplies.

 Unfortunately for those who are new to the game, this over-simplified categorization of the DayZ player base isn’t exactly helpful, simply because most of the players that they meet will actually fall somewhere in-between.

 On a good day, a player might help you out by giving you some much-needed medical loot.
 On a bad day, that same player might put a round in your back and make off with the contents of your backpack.

-Thus, the categories of “Friendly” and “Bandit” aren’t of much use.
-You just have to accept the fact that each player interaction will be varied to a degree.
+Thus, the categories of “Friendly” and “Bandit” aren’t much use.
+You just have to accept the fact that each player’s actions will vary to a degree.

 When you come face-to-face with another player, there are four basic outcomes, three of which are pretty straight-forward: